La Villa ski resort guide Ski area, apres-ski, things to see & do in La Villa

 La Villa & Alta Badia ski area guide

-The local ski area around Alta Badia gives plenty of opportunities for beginners and early intermediates to improve their technique before heading out into the vast ski terrain covered by the Super Dolomiti pass delivering some 1220km of pistes (1100km have snow-making machines) of which 60% are classified as intermediate.
+The local ski area around Alta Badia gives plenty of opportunities for beginners and early intermediates to improve their technique before heading out into the vast ski terrain covered by the Super Dolomiti pass that gives access to some 1220km of pistes!!

 La Villa's nursery slopes are accessible from the town centre and after you have managed to get the snowplough turns perfected, there are lots of wide easy cruising blues in every direction to progress your technique.